 The output “Electric vehicle (EV) study platform” is a physical vehicle designed for teaching autonomous control to VET students.
 The intellectual output includes mechanical drawings, a Bill Of Materials, electrical wiring diagrams, and a guide for constructing and implementing the platform to ROS system.
 All outputs will be published for free, so any interested party can download them and build its own autonomous vehicle study platform.

 O4 Curriculum module on drones

-Drones become more and more popular, yet the comprehensive guide on how to choose appropriate drone, how to operate it, service it and build is still absent.
+Drones have become more and more popular, yet the comprehensive guide on how to choose an appropriate drone, how to operate it, service it and build is still absent.
 There are proprietary guides provided by drone manufacturers, yet they usually present a small range of information tailored to the manufacturer’s product range.
-Once drone becomes something more than just a toy, and particularly when its weight is increased to some kilograms or even dozen of them, it becomes possibly a dangerous tool.
-Sharing of the airspace with other users (i.e. airliners, balloons, skydivers) requires from the operator's comprehensive knowledge on the construction of the airspace as recognized by international organizations (i.e. ICAO) and following strict guidelines and rules.
+Once a drone becomes something more than just a toy, and particularly when its weight is increased to some kilograms or even a dozen of them, it becomes possibly a dangerous tool.
+Sharing of the airspace with other users (i.e. airliners, balloons, skydivers) requires the operator's comprehensive knowledge on the construction of the airspace as recognized by international organizations (i.e. ICAO) and following strict guidelines and rules.
 Operators should be aware of those regulations and also should understand their limitations even considering physiology and emotional state, similar way commercial pilots do.
-O4 presents a specific approach to the autonomous flying systems (Unmanned Aerial Objects/Vehicles).
+O4 presents a specific approach to autonomous flying systems (Unmanned Aerial Objects/Vehicles).
 It also corresponds with O1 where common parts for all autonomous systems are covered, extending and supplying specific information that does not apply, i.e. to the ground vehicles.